34-Year-Old Quarterback – Tampa Bay Buccaneers

 After filling in reliably for Jay Cutler in two starts in 2011, McCown never got off the bench in 2012 as the third quarterback but will re-assume top backup duties with the departure of Jason Campbel...

 Josh McCown Contract Information:

-Signed a one-year deal with the Bears in March of 2013.
+Signed a two-year deal with the Buccaneers in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Josh McCown – simply subscribe now.